Learn Japanese

 • Family member: 家族の一員 (かぞくのいちいん, kazoku no ichiin)

-The Importance of Family in Japanese Culture
+The Importance of Family in Japanese culture

 This term holds a significant place in Japanese culture.
 The concept of “家族主義” (かぞくしゅぎ, kazokushugi), or “family-centrism,” emphasizes the importance of family loyalty, respect for elders, and the collective over the individual.
 In traditional Japanese families, multiple generations often live together under one roof, and filial piety (孝, kou) is a deeply valued principle.
 Respecting and taking care of one’s parents and grandparents is seen as a moral duty.